Help families in Southwest Ohio, Northern Kentucky and Southeast Indiana file their taxes, claim credits, and get the refunds they’ve earned.

 - Experienced tax preparation volunteers, tax professionals, CFAs and other seeking CEUs, and ambitious 2nd year preparers may take classroom training or may study online on your own, and should take the ADVANCED Test.

-- Greeters should take our Volunteer Income Tax Intro (Class 1) (see online training guide)
+- Greeters should take our Volunteer Income Tax Intro (Class 1) (see Training Calendar)

 - Interpreters, data entry assistance, tech help, appointment takers and other specialty volunteers will take the Volunteer Standards of Conduct Test ONLY (Step 2.4 below).
 Specialty training will be provided on an individual basis.

 - Attend Classroom Training– sign up using our Volunteer Training Calendar.
 Classes are held on Fridays and Saturdays.
 Classroom training is strongly recommended for first and second year volunteers.

 - If you decide to train entirely online, you can still volunteer as long as you pass certification, get familiar with Ohio/Kentucky/Indiana taxes, and familiarize yourself with Taxslayer software.
 Please follow all steps below; use IRS LinkandLearn as your training curriculum.
 You should complete at least three sample tax returns (for the certification test) using the Taxslayer practice lab, so that you get experience using the Taxslayer software before you arrive at a tax site.
 Links for many useful online resources are listed here.

 - Get your training and testing materials: Training materials are available at our training classes, can be downloaded online or picked up during business hours at the United Way, 2400 Reading Road, Cincinnati.

 - Create your IRS certification test user account at “Link and Learn” under Certification Tests.